-Understanding Your Electricity Bill: A Simple Guide for Homeowners and Renters
+Understanding Your Electricity Bill: A Simple Guide

 If you’ve ever opened your electricity bill and felt a wave of confusion, you’re not alone.
 Between the numbers, charges, and various terms, it can feel overwhelming.
 But understanding your electricity bill is the first step toward controlling your energy use and saving money.
 Let’s break it down in a simple way so you know what you’re paying for and why it matters.